Tightening design-to-code alignment with token system overhaul

 Our brand was more defined than it had been when tokens were first introduced.
 These decisions have evolved our UI and typography styles.

-Company strategy has shifted to include more 0-1 work.
+Company strategy shifted to include more 0-1 work.
 This meant more non-components were being used in early-stage work.

 Auditing the current state of tokens